Student Score Reporting

 • Claim 4: Modeling and Data Analysis—Students can analyze complex, real-world scenarios and can construct and use mathematical models to interpret and solve problems.

-Claims and their assessment targets are found on the Smarter Balanced Content Explorer website.
-Please note that not all assessment targets are tested for all students given the adaptive nature of the CAT portion of the assessment.
+Claims and their assessment targets are found on the Smarter Content Explorer website.
+Note that not all assessment targets are tested for all students, given the adaptive nature of the CAT portion of the assessment.

 Area (Claim) Performance Levels